freenas/freenas-docs/userguide/storage.rst

 :ref:`Periodic Snapshot Tasks` to generate local copies of important data and replicate these copies to a remote system.

-Replications require a source system with datset snapshots and a destination that can store the copied data.
-Remote replications require a saved :ref:`SSH Connection <SSH Connections>` on the source system and the destination system must be configured to allow :ref:`SSH` connections.
+Replications require a source system with dataset snapshots and a destination that can store the copied data.
+Remote replications require a saved :ref:`SSH Connection <SSH Connections>` on the local system and the remote system must be configured to allow :ref:`SSH` connections.
 Replications to the local system do not require configuring SSH.